Royals vs. Marlins Player Props Betting Odds

 MLB Props Today: Miami Marlins

-- The Marlins will hand the ball to Jesus Luzardo (4-4) for his 13th start of the season.
+- The Marlins will hand the ball to Edward Cabrera (4-4) for his 13th start of the season.

-- He has started 12 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in five of them.

-- Luzardo will look to finish five or more innings for the eighth start in a row.

 |Opponent